Search:mad dog

 6th Borough Project - The Deal EP

 Delusions Of Grandeur proudly welcomes back 6th Borough Project, the Scottish duo known for their deep-rooted devotion to dusty MPC jams, late-night disco refractions, and the raw, low-slung house grooves that have made them underground staples for over a decade.
+The Deal EP hears them at their best.

 16,39